Klopp, the eccentric who put Liverpool back on its perch - WHIZ News

 While that saw Liverpool challenge City as the most watchable team in England across 2017 and ’18, it is only since Klopp tempered his gung-ho style that the Reds have been capable of going toe-to-toe with City in terms of results.

-The game-changing six months came at the start of 2018, when Liverpool was reinvented by the sale of attacking midfielder Philippe Coutinho to Barcelona for 142 million pounds ($244 million) and the signings of center back Virgil van Dijk and Alisson for $99 million and $85 million respectively — record fees for a defender and goalkeeper at the time.
+The game-changing six months came at the start of 2018, when Liverpool was reinvented by the sale of attacking midfielder Philippe Coutinho to Barcelona in a deal worth up to 160 million euros (then $192 million) and the signings of center back Virgil van Dijk and Alisson for $99 million and $85 million respectively — record fees for a defender and goalkeeper at the time.

 Klopp had earlier said he’d never splash those kind of sums — “Other clubs can go out and spend money and collect top players, I want to do it differently,” he said in 2016 after United bought Paul Pogba for $116 million — but he eventually succumbed to the realities of the modern-day game.